HarishB99/vsts-extension-practice/README.md

 At the root of this directory,

+* Run `npm install` to install all the required npm packages listed in `package.json`

 * Run `npm run build` to build the .vsix extension file at the root of this directory

 * Refer to [this section](https://docs.microsoft.com/en-us/azure/devops/marketplace/get-tfs-extensions?view=tfs-2018#install-extensions-for-disconnected-tfs) of the Microsoft website for documentation on how to install extensions for disconnected TFS.